 - WATCHDOG OPERATION: The HVPS employs an internal watchdog timer to discontinue X-ray operation in instances where the host computer has lost communication and control of the HVPS system for a period greater than ten second.
-This feature is enabled via RS-232 host command. - LOCAL MONITORS: provides Local analog monitors for the output voltage and current via analog voltage outputs on J2 on the front cover. - REMOTE PROGRAMMING: Allows remote adjustment of the output voltage and current via RS-232 digital interface port at J3 on the front cover.
-All program values default to zero upon power up. - REMOTE MONITORS: Provides remote monitors of the output voltage, output current and Filament current via RS-232 digital interface port at J3 on the front cover. - X-RAY ENABLE CONTROL: Provides control of X-ray ON and X-ray OFF via RS-232 communication or analog enable via J2-15 (connect to J2-13). - EXTERNAL INTERLOCK: The X-ray cannot be enabled unless the external interlock is closed by connecting J2-11 to J2-12.
-During high voltage operation, opening the interlock circuit will cause the
+This feature is enabled via RS-232 host command. - LOCAL PROGRAMMING: Allows Local adjustment of the output voltage and current via analog voltage inputs on J2 on the front cover.
+To operate in Local mode, position jumpers for JP4 and JP5 in the 2-3 position as per table on the front cover. - LOCAL MONITORS: provides Local analog monitors for the output voltage and current via analog voltage outputs on J2 on the front cover. - REMOTE PROGRAMMING: Allows remote adjustment of the output voltage and current via RS-232 digital interface port at J3 on the front cover.
+To operate in Remote mode, position jumpers for JP4 and JP5 in the 1-2 position as per table on the front cover.
+All program values default to zero upon power up. - REMOTE MONITORS: Provides remote monitors of the output voltage, output current and Filament current via RS-232 digital interface port at J3 on the front cover.

-High Voltage to be disabled.
+- X-RAY ENABLE CONTROL: Provides control of X-ray ON and X-ray OFF either via a dry contact connection from J2-15 to J2-13 when operating in Local Mode (analog control) or Remote Mode RS-232 communication when operating in remote mode.
+Upon power up the unit will default to Local Mode and will require re-assertion of J2-15 to enable unit.
+After an X-ray Enable command is received via RS-232 the unit will switch to Remote Mode. - EXTERNAL INTERLOCK: The X-ray cannot be enabled unless the external interlock is closed by connecting J2-11 to J2-12.
+During high voltage operation, opening the interlock circuit will cause the High Voltage to be disabled.
 Interlock status indication via RS-232 interface at J3.